-The CIAC shall study proposals from the Sudbury Town Manager, Sudbury Public Schools and the Lincoln Sudbury Regional High School or their representatives which involve major tangible items with a total project cost of more than \$50,000 in a single year or over \$100,000 in multiple years and which would likely require an article at Town Meeting for the project's authorization.
+The CIAC shall study all capital proposals which involve major tangible items with a total project cost of more than \$100,000 in a single year or over \$200,000 in multiple years and which would likely require an article at Town Meeting for the project's authorization.
 The CIAC shall make a report with recommendations to the Finance Committee and the Board of Selectmen on these proposals.